yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 byte[] implemented some file system changes on his own, giving us a taste of what’s to come.

 Here’s a fun one.
 Why does it take minutes to boot `Fire Emblem Engage` or `Animal Crossing: New Horizons` with mods?
-Because the old implementation increased file read times on a quadratic scale!
+Because the old implementation became quadratically slower as the number of the files in the game increased!

-{{< gh-hovercard "10183" "Replacing" >}} that terrible algorithm reduces load times in `Fire Emblem Engage` from one and a half minutes to three seconds, and in `Animal Crossing: New Horizons` from four and a half minutes, to ten seconds.
+{{< gh-hovercard "10183" "Fixing" >}} the terrible time complexity reduces load times in `Fire Emblem Engage` from one and a half minutes to three seconds, and in `Animal Crossing: New Horizons` from four and a half minutes to ten seconds.

-Another optimisation now in place is {{< gh-hovercard "10463" "fixing the complexity of reads," >}} improving in-game load times as well as boot times.
+That function wasn't the only source of unnecessarily quadratic behavior.
+Reads also grew quadratically in time with file count, which has now been {{< gh-hovercard "10463" "optimized," >}} improving in-game load times as well as boot times.

-`Project Gaia` will further improve this performance in the future by avoiding wasting time copying and freeing strings.
+Another source of slowdown we've identified comes from unnecessary copying and freeing of strings, and we plan to address this in Project Gaia in the future.

 Finally, a savedata reader for `cache storage` needed to be {{< gh-hovercard "10237" "stubbed" >}} to get `Tears of the Kingdom` to boot.